thejsdeveloper/react-resources/readme.md

 ## Where to put state decision tree

-This image is taken from Kent C Dodds blog [State Colocation will make your React app faster](https://kentcdodds.com/blog/state-colocation-will-make-your-react-app-faster).
+This image is taken from Kent C Dodds' blog [State Colocation will make your React app faster](https://kentcdodds.com/blog/state-colocation-will-make-your-react-app-faster).
 Refer to blog for better understanding this flow

 ![stat decision tree](assets/images/where-to-put-state.png)